jeremydcherry/jeremydcherry.github.io/index.md

 <img src="/images/jdc-pattern.svg" class="header-pattern">

-I'm Jeremy D. Cherry, a brand designer in Charlottesville, VA.
+# Design with Purpose

 Relentlessly hopeful about the power of design, I live by the words “A better way is possible.”
 With over a decade of experience telling stories through brands, I have worked with clients from a wide variety of industries based all over the globe.
 I lead the Brand Studio at [Journey Group](https://journeygroup.com).
 I write and [speak](/speaking) about the intersection of design and ethics.
 Seeking to add hope back to the conversation, I wrote a book called [_Designing Hope_](https://hopeful.design).

 <a href="https://jeremydcherry.dribbble.com/" class="btn">Explore Work &rarr;</a><a href="mailto:jeremy@jeremydcherry.com" class="btn_secondary">Contact Me</a>